Full question:

 Answer:

-A person cannot make a gift of property in a will unless they have ownership of it.
-In the case of jointly owned assets, it is possible to make a will to give the portion owned by the will maker (testator) to an heir.
-It will depend on the nature of the joint ownership.
-Property owned as joint tenants often passes outside of a will by survivorship rights.
-The survivor automatically inherits the decedent's share and it doesn't go through the probate process.
-However, if you own a share of a property as tenants in common, then the testator can leave his/her share of that property to another heir in a will.
+A person cannot gift property in a will unless they own it.
+For jointly owned assets, a will can distribute the portion owned by the testator (the person making the will) to an heir, depending on the type of joint ownership.
+Property held as joint tenants usually passes directly to the surviving owner through survivorship rights, avoiding probate.
+In contrast, if property is owned as tenants in common, the testator can leave their share to another heir in their will.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.